balkarjun/balkarjun.github.io/content/blog/minimax-connect-four/index.md

 Comparing mean times at depth 8, we have ended up almost 100x faster than our original minimax implementation!
 There are ways to speed up the AI even more, but I decided to stop here.

 ## Web Demo
-I ported the code over to C++, which ended up being about 250x faster than our fastest Python implementation!
-I compiled it to WebAssembly and created a user interface using HTML, CSS and JavaScript.
+I ported the code over to C++, which ended up being around 250x faster than our fastest Python implementation!
+I compiled it to WebAssembly and created a web interface.
+View the [source code](https://github.com/balkarjun/ConnectFourAI/) or play directly on your browser.

-<a style="display: block; padding: 0.5em 4em; background-color: #dff4ff; font-weight: 500; border-radius: 3px; text-align: center; text-decoration: none; cursor: pointer;" target="_blank" href="https://balkarjun.github.io/ConnectFourAI/">Play the Demo</a>
+<a class="primary-button" target="_blank" href="https://balkarjun.github.io/ConnectFourAI/">Play the Demo</a>

-The source code for the C++ implementation can be found [here](https://github.com/balkarjun/ConnectFourAI/).

 ## What Next?
 If you're interested in more optimization techniques, check out [this resource](http://blog.gamesolver.org/).
 It's worth noting that a lot of these optimizations work better with a good heuristic.
 While our simple heuristic works to some extent, it fails to provide an accurate evaluation for more complex positions.
 Moving beyond Connect Four, there are board games for which creating a good heuristic is nearly impossible.